rptetzloff/rptetzloff.github.io/_trials/2021-03-25-gf-sourdough-num-20.md

 ## Instructions

-This was proofed for about ten hours in a bread pan, baked at 425º for 40 minutes covered in foil, then foil removed and baked for an additional 20 minutes.
+This was divided into eight portions for hamburger buns.
+They were proofed for about ten hours in a hamburger bun mold, baked at 425º for 30 minutes covered in foil, then foil removed and baked for an additional 10 minutes.

 ## Notes

-This was a good sandwich loaf with little rise.
-Bread was great but the crust was soft with the extra olive oil.
-This held together well in a sandwich and toasted well with a nice chew.
-Crust was a little hard when toasted, but not bad.
+This was a good bun with softer crust due to olive oil.
+Nice chew and made a good breakfast sandwich that held together well.